seanodell/vscode-terminal-menu/README.md

 1. Click the menu icon in the terminal panel
 2. Select a command from the quick pick menu
 3. The command will be inserted into the active terminal (and executed if auto-enter is enabled)

+## Multi-root Workspace Support

+When working with multi-root workspaces:

+- The extension automatically searches for configuration files in all workspace folders
+- Command menu items are labeled with their respective workspace folder name for easy identification
+- All commands from all workspace folders are combined into a single menu